 As far as school goes, I am still plugging away!
 I will be 50% completed by Christmas and should be completely done by the end of 2020 or Spring 2021, depending on how many sessions I need to defer between now and then.
 I will most likely have to take off the entire 2020 spring semester to account for weddings and business trips, but even if that happens I can still finish 2 classes in the summer and 2 in the fall, leaving me with only 1 class and my thesis to finish the following spring.
 I would love to just power through and double up classes to get it all done, but finishing well is more important than finishing quickly, right?

 The rest of this year and the first half of 2020 promise to be busy.
-After our two week trip to Disney, I will be heading to San Francisco for a week for work.
+After our trip to Disney, I will be heading to San Francisco for a week for work.
 After Thanksgiving I am likely going back to Disney with my mom and sister, then, of course, Dave and I are planning our Escapemas tradition.
 We will most likely head back to New Orleans for the winter holidays unless some stellar last-minute deal to somewhere even warmer pops up.
 In early 2020 we will be heading to Hawaii to visit some of our best friends, then February and March are full of bachelor/bachelorette parties and bridal showers.
 April is my little sister’s Disney Cruise wedding, followed by (you guessed it) another week at Disney.
 In May we will be heading to Newport, Rhode Island for one of my best friend’s weddings, and then after that things might actually settle down for a bit.

 It’s a busy life, but it’s a blessed life.